 Help children like Luke speak out against abuse.

 More ways you can support us

-During 2017/18 we spent over £93 million on services and activities to make children and young people safer.
-This includes working with children and families, our helplines, our schools service and our child protection and awareness campaigns such as PANTS.
+During 2018/19 we spent over £89 million on services and activities to make children and young people safer.
+This includes working with children and families, our helplines, schools service and child protection and awareness campaigns like PANTS.

 Names and identifying features have been changed to protect identity.
 Photographs have been posed by models.

-Your donation could go towards the NSPCC Speak Out Stay Safe service or it could help us fund services such as NSPCC's therapeutic services and Childline.
+Your donation could go towards Speak Out Stay Safe or it could help us fund services such as NSPCC's therapeutic services and Childline.
 Donations are distributed based on need.